Niger recalls ambassador to Qatar in solidarity with Arab states

-NIAMEY Niger said on Saturday it had recalled its ambassador to Qatar in solidarity with Arab countries that have cut ties with Doha over allegations it sponsors Islamist militants and Iran.
+NIAMEY (Reuters) - Niger said on Saturday it had recalled its ambassador to Qatar in solidarity with Arab countries that have cut ties with Doha over allegations it sponsors Islamist militants and Iran.

 Some African countries have cautiously come out in support of attempts to isolate Qatar.